Buying a Home in MN Takes a Team

 A Budget is Powerful

 We all need a tool to keep track of income and expenses because it’s critical to know where our money goes every month.
-There is a richness of apps available to help you monitor your finances, such as Mint,...
+Many apps are available to help you monitor your finances, such as Mint, Wally, Envelopes, and You Need a Budget.
+Some are just plain and straightforward budgets, while others help you save or invest.
+Many are...

 A FICO Score Explained By MN Realtor